A good financial adviser gets to know you. They work with you to set your financial goals and make a plan to help you achieve them.

 You can also try:

-- Financial Information Service — attend free Australian Government seminars on topics including managing your money, reducing your mortgage, investing and superannuation.
+- Financial Information Service — free information about financial matters including managing your money, reducing your mortgage, investing and superannuation.

 - Australian Securities Exchange (ASX) — visit the education centre for information for first-time investors, articles and online seminars.